 Athletic Registration Instructions powerpoint: https://ghs.hcpss.org/sites/default/files/Instructions%20for%20Sports%20Registration.pptx

 NO WALKUPS ARE ALLOWED.
-Contact your Coach, emails below
+Contact your Coach to confirm all information, emails below

 1. Do we need to turn in all paperwork or complete online registration before an athlete is allowed to tryout?
 Yes